bharti-ayush/bharti-ayush.github.io/_pages/about.md

   - /about.html
 ---

-I am a postdoctoral researcher working with Prof. Samuel Kaski at the Department of Computer Science, Aalto University, Finland.
-I am affiliated with the [Probabilistic Machine Learning](https://research.cs.aalto.fi/pml/) research group and the [Finnish Centre for Artificial Intelligence](https://fcai.fi/).
+I am currently a postdoctoral researcher working with Prof. Samuel Kaski at the Department of Computer Science, Aalto University, Finland, affiliated with the [Probabilistic Machine Learning](https://research.cs.aalto.fi/pml/) research group and the [Finnish Centre for Artificial Intelligence](https://fcai.fi/).
+Starting September 2024, I will begin my new position as the Academy Research Fellow at Aalto University, supported by by the Research Council of Finland.

 My primary research area is ***simulation-based inference (or likelihood-free inference) methods***, such as approximate Bayesian computation.
 I am interested in developing inference methods that are:
 * robust to model misspecification
 * sample efficient